DanteLore/dantelore/content/posts/one-for-the-road.md

 <!-- wp:quote -->
 <blockquote class="wp-block-quote">In order to give the award for Best Selling Brewery, as the chairperson of the Beer Festival awards committee, I want to see a breakdown of sales by brewery.</blockquote>
 <!-- /wp:quote -->
-First job is to load the data, which I'll do with Kafka Connect.&nbsp; I guess I could have written another Scala app to do the load, but this time I wanted to test out some of the more standard tools for the job.&nbsp; Here we'll use [README in git](https://github.com/DanteLore/events_to_models#setting-up-kafka-connect).
+First job is to load the data, which I'll do with Kafka Connect.&nbsp; I guess I could have written another Scala app to do the load, but this time I wanted to test out some of the more standard tools for the job.&nbsp; Here we'll use <a href="https://github.com/DanteLore/events_to_models#setting-up-kafka-connect">README in git</a>.

 Once you have dowloaded, compiled and installed SpoolDir you'll need to create a Source config and post it via REST to start it.&nbsp; Here's the config I ended up with:
 <!-- wp:syntaxhighlighter/code {"language":"jscript"} -->